MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 atmospheric state and, by default, modified by the ice model at every time step.

-Within :filelink:`pkg/seaice`, two ice thermodynamic code exists, The :filelink:`pkg/seaice` includes the original so-called zero-layer thermodynamics with a snow cover as in the appendix of Semtner (1976) :cite:`semtner:76`.
-Two versions of this zero-layer thermodynamic code exist, with a more developed version seaice_growth.F and a simplified version seaice_growth_adx.F based on Fenty (2013) :cite:`fenty:13` that excludes physics such as ITD, treatment for sublimation, and frazil ice but provides a stable sea ice adjointable with physical sensitivity.
-When seaice_growth_adx code is enabled, the regularization parameter :varlink:`SINegFac` is set to zero in adjoint mode to disable the potential propagation of unphysical terms associated with sea ice dynamics.

 The ice dynamics models that are most widely used for large-scale climate studies are the viscous-plastic (VP) model (Hilber 1979 :cite:`hibler:79`), the cavitating fluid (CF) model (Flato and Hibler 1992 :cite:`flato:92`), and the